 This study follows cohort number four of STRYDE 2.0 participants.
-The cohort was mobilized between April and June 2017, trained between July and October 2017, awarded in a Business Plan Competition (BPC) of December 2017, and supported during the aftercare till spring 2018.
-Our goal is to understand the impact of the training, as well as the additional impact of receiving capital to buy materials and tools to run a small business.
+The cohort was mobilized between April and June 2017, trained between July and October 2017, awarded in a Business Plan Competition (BPC) of December 2017, and supported during the aftercare through spring 2018.
+Our goal is to understand the impact of the STRYDE 2.0 program, as well as the additional impact of receiving capital to buy materials and tools to run a small business through the program's BPC.